 Kristina Furia is the founding owner of Emerge Wellness and its counseling branch, Philadelphia LGBTQ Counseling.
 As a licensed counselor and psychotherapist, Kristina specializes in helping individuals to thrive in interpersonal relationships, both personally and professionally.
 She uses techniques that focus on utilizing the past to gain mastery of the present and to promote increased strength, confidence, and relational skills.
 Kristina has expertise in working with anxiety, depression, and their related negative impacts.
 As the owner of Emerge Wellness, she creates a safe and comfortable environment conducive to helping people heal and grow in their physical, mental, and emotional experiences.

-Julie Jacobson is a psychotherapist with more than ten years of experience.
-She has special interest and expertise working with individuals who are struggling with sexual addiction and/or trauma, as well as emerging adults who are in the midst of various life transitions.
-She has extensive experience helping individuals heal and recover from substance abuse issues and other self-sabotaging and compulsive behaviors.
+Julie Jacobson is a licensed professional counselor with more than ten years of experience.
+She has special interest and expertise working with individuals who are struggling with sexually compulsive and self-destructive behaviors.
+She has extensive experience helping individuals heal and recover from substance abuse issues and other self-sabotaging behaviors.
+Julie is also comfortable working with couples wishing to manage compulsivity, addiction, and/or infidelity issues.
+Additionally, Julie enjoys working with emerging adults who are in the midst of various life transitions.
 By using warmth and humor, she strives to provide a safe environment for her clients to explore and understand themselves on a deeper level.

 Claire completed training at the Philadelphia School of Massage and Bodywork and is a Licensed Massage Therapist.
 Her practice focuses on working with clients to find long-term relief from chronic conditions like anxiety, stress, joint and body pain and migraines.
 She is committed to intensive, hands on continuing education to ensure clients receive the most up to date care and treatment.